trexsatya/sample-flask-app/README.md

 # sample-flask-project

-1. Here we have added support for POST api for users, validation, serialisation/deserialisation.
+1. Here we have used FlaskSQLAlchemy library for using Database.
+As of now we are using in-memory database only for tests, but things won't change much when we use real/persistent database.